Nonverbal Communication: Definition, Types, Importance (Explained)

 Furthermore,

-Eye contact with audiences increases the speaker’s credibility.
+Eye contact with audience increases the speaker’s credibility.
 Teachers who make eye contact open the flow of communication and convey interest, concern, warmth, and credibility.

 Facial expressions